March 20, 2024•3 min read

-I spend a lot of time with my editor so I always try to customise it to maximise my productivity and confort.
-I've used a lot of editors over time:
+I spend a lot of time in my editor, so I always try to customize it to maximize productivity and comfort.
+I've used many editors over time:

 - Sublime Text